Healthcare & Medical

 Tennessee Market Context

-Tennessee's pet ownership rates are among the highest in the Southeast, and the state's strong agricultural sector supports large animal veterinary practices.
-Nashville suburbs and Knoxville communities are experiencing rapid growth in pet care demand, while rural Tennessee relies on mixed-practice veterinarians.
+Tennessee's pet ownership rates are among the highest in the Southeast, and the state's strong agricultural sector supports large animal veterinary practices serving cattle, horse, and livestock operations.
+Nashville suburbs and Knoxville communities are experiencing rapid growth in pet care demand driven by young families and retirees who prioritize pet health.
+Rural Tennessee communities across the Cumberland Plateau, Upper East Tennessee, and West Tennessee rely on mixed-practice veterinarians who serve both companion animals and agricultural livestock.
+The Walking Horse country of Middle Tennessee and the equestrian communities near Nashville create specialized demand for equine veterinary services.

 Insurance Challenges